fwojcik/smhasher3/README.md

 SMHasher3 is based on [the SMHasher fork maintained by Reini Urban](https://github.com/rurban/smhasher), which is in turn based on [the original SMHasher by Austin Appleby](https://github.com/aappleby/smhasher/).
-The history of both of those codebases up to their respective fork points is contained in this repository.
+The commit history of both of those codebases up to their respective fork points is contained in this repository.

 The major differences from rurban's fork are:
 *) Fix several critical bugs